raspberrypi/documentation/linux/software/libcamera/csi-2-usage.md

 These are devices that convert an incoming video stream, for example HDMI or composite, into a CSI-2 stream that can be accepted by the Raspberry Pi CSI-2 receiver.

-Handling bridge chips is more complicated as unlike camera sensors they have to respond to the incoming signal and report that to the application.
+Handling bridge chips is more complicated, as unlike camera sensors they have to respond to the incoming signal and report that to the application.

 The mechanisms for handling bridge chips can be broadly split into either analogue or digital.